 Bringing health communication directly to users in form of apps results in a democratization process: it breaks up the information monopoly formerly held by well-trained experts to lay people – who now have the key to their personal health at their fingertips.
 However, there is a reason that becoming a healthcare professional requires extensive training and education: specifically health information often is complex and involves uncertainty, as for example probabilities for medication side-effect or genetic test results.
 While enabling patients to make informed decisions and give informed consent already is an integral part of ethical medical practice , it now also becomes an important consideration in health apps.
 When communicating health information to lay people in order to empower them to take action – which may include consulting an expert – the information needs to be comprehensible and to correspond to their level of health literacy.

 This project aims to make the comprehensibility of health information communication by digital means measurable and monitorable.
 As a first step, comprehension of app-based health information communication needs to be assessed, which could for example be achieved via multiple-choice questionnaires.
 Defining the key knowledge to be communicated could also be seen as part of the design process, analogous to test-driven development in software engineering.
 Additionally, screen interaction or facial expressions could be utilized.
 A software component will be developed, the CHIC platform, that leads developers through the questionnaire creation and will enable them to monitor achieved comprehension in their health apps.

-The approach will be developed in context of different use cases and will be tested in controlled evaluation studies.
-In a first use case, we focus on the communication of genetic testing results with regard to pharmacogenomics and their implications on medication effects.
-Moreover, in a second use case we will examine the management of metabolic health, which is of high clinincal relevance since obesity is a high-risk factor for many noncommunicable diseases with a high global disease burden.
+The approach will be developed in the context of different use cases and will be tested in controlled evaluation studies.
+In the main use case, we focus on the communication of genetic testing results with regard to pharmacogenomics: implications of genetic information on medication effects.
+A second validation use case is planned that shall demonstrate the transferability of the communication measurement approach.